(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: Spectral Energy Distribution: Splitting and Fitting

 \section{Spectral Energy Distribution: Splitting and Fitting}

-Having established the structural decomposition into separate components, we next determine their spectral properties, focusing specifically on the blue and red components.
-To measure the light from each component across all filters, we fix the S\'ersic parameters of all components to their F200W values and allow only the total magnitude to vary.
-This differs from the full structural fitting described in Section~\ref{sec:morphfitting}, where all parameters were left free; here we instead perform forced photometry in the remaining bands.
+Having established the structural decomposition into separate components, we next determine their spectral properties, focusing first on the blue and red components.
+To measure the light from each component across all filters, we fix the profile parameters to their F200W values and allow only the total magnitude to vary.
+This differs from the full structural fitting described in Section \ref{sec:morphparameters}, where all parameters were left free; here we instead perform forced photometry in the remaining bands.
 Flux uncertainties are taken from the GALFIT simulations described above, which provide the 16th–84th percentile range of the recovered magnitudes for each component in each band.
 These magnitudes and uncertainties are then converted to flux densities to construct the component SEDs.

-Figure~\ref{fig:component_seds} shows the resulting SEDs, with individual flux measurements from the decomposed forced photometry shown as scatter points.
-To guide the interpretation of the underlying stellar populations, we fit these fluxes using \texttt{EAZY} \citep{Brammer2008}, with a standard FSPS-based template set (tweak\_fsps\_QSF\_12\_v3).
-These templates assume purely stellar emission and exclude any AGN contribution.
-The best-fit models, shown as (blue and red solid), are fit directly to the observed fluxes, but the physical parameters quoted below are derived from the intrinsic (de-lensed, assuming $\mu_2=7.3$) SEDs.
+Figure~\ref{fig:component_seds} (left) shows the resulting SEDs, with individual flux measurements from the decomposed forced photometry shown as scatter points.
+To guide the interpretation of the underlying stellar populations, we fit these fluxes using \eazy\, \citep{Brammer2008}, with standard FSPS-based template sets (tweak\_fsps \_QSF \_12 \_v3), as well as with \bagpipes\, \citep{Carnall2018}.
+The models assume purely stellar emission and exclude any AGN contribution.
+The best-fit models, shown in solid, are fit directly to the observed fluxes, but the physical parameters quoted below are derived from the intrinsic (delensed, assuming $\mu_B=7.3$) SEDs.